zkan/neovim-zellij-workshop/README.md

-# neovim-zellij-workshop
-Neovim and Zellij workshop
+# Neovim and Zellij workshop